Anel314/webShop/README.md

       1. Open the project folder in VS Code.
       2. Right-click on the `index.html` file and select "Open with Live Server".
     - **Alternative Method:**
-      Simply open the `index.html` file directly in your web browser. _(Note: Some API requests might be blocked by CORS policy with this method.)_
+      Simply open the `index.html` file directly in your web browser.

-4.  **Connect to the Backend**
-    This frontend is designed to communicate with a backend API.
-You will need to:
-    1. Set up and run the backend server separately.
-    2. Configure the API's base URL in the frontend code.
-Look for a configuration file, such as `js/config.js` or a variable at the top of `js/api.js`, and update the URL to point to your running backend server (e.g., `http://localhost:3000/api`).

 <br>

-## Project Structure

-The file structure is organized to be simple and intuitive: